manics/oracle-container-repositories-svc/README.md

 - `BINDERHUB_AUTH_TOKEN`: Secret token used to authenticate callers who should set the `Authorization: Bearer {BINDERHUB_AUTH_TOKEN}` header.
   Set `BINDERHUB_AUTH_TOKEN=""` to disable authentication.
+- `RETURN_ERROR_DETAILS`: If set to `1` internal error details will be returned in the response body to clients.
+This may include internal configuration information, only enable this for internal use.
+Default `0`.

 Amazon only: